 Gabrielle Capone, Class of 2014

-After graduating Faith Heritage, I went to Gordon College in Wenham, Massachusetts for my undergraduate degree where I majored in Biology and minored in Chemistry.
+After graduating from Faith Heritage, I went to Gordon College in Wenham, Massachusetts for my undergraduate degree where I majored in Biology and minored in Chemistry.
 I was able to do mission work in Northern Ireland and study conservation in Belize!
-After college I spent a year serving adults with developmental disabilities in the Syracuse area before moving to Buffalo, NY to start medical school.
+After college, I spent a year serving adults with developmental disabilities in the Syracuse area before moving to Buffalo, NY to start medical school.
 I am currently in my first year at Jacob’s School of Medicine and Biomedical Sciences.